ton-community/ton-docs/docs/develop/dapps/ton-connect/integration.md

 }
 ```

-## Showing buttons for each wallet
+## Button display for various wallet apps

-Buttons may vary according to your web app style.
+Buttons may vary according to your web application design.
-Current page produces the following result:
+The current page produces the following result:

 ```html
 <!DOCTYPE html>